MahouShoujoMivutilde/lsidups/README.md

 ### Caching

-If you planning to run lsidups on the same directory multiple times - consider using cache to speed things up.
+If you're planning to run lsidups on the same directory multiple times - consider using cache to speed things up.

 Note, that cache is stored in form of a hash table with pairs like _\*absoluteFilepath\*_: _\*imageProperties\*_, so you **don't** need to have different caches for different directories, because irrelevant images will be just filtered out, and new will be added to cache at the end of the run.